Bowlerice/hello-world/README.md

 # hello-world

-A newborn coder says hello to the world before him
+A newborn coder says hello to the world before him.

 And the World smiled back at him.